Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-TbPMkoLwW4U.md

 # [October 27th, 2020 Livestream](../2020-10-27.md)
 ## Q&A: Will we see performance improvements?
 https://www.youtube.com/watch?v=TbPMkoLwW4U
-This question was possibly duplicated with a more recent answer: [November 22nd, 2022 Livestream Q&A: Will the game's performance be improved?](./yt-pBRKWVTG_ws.md) [https://www.youtube.com/watch?v=pBRKWVTG_ws](https://www.youtube.com/watch?v=pBRKWVTG_ws)
+This question was possibly duplicated with a more recent answer: [February 14th, 2023 Livestream Q&A: Will there be major improvement to FPS to be expected?](./yt-mO46zRfJIn0.md) [https://www.youtube.com/watch?v=mO46zRfJIn0](https://www.youtube.com/watch?v=mO46zRfJIn0)

 ### Topics